20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

 Which, despite what I would consider to be a slightly suspect definition, forms a basis for building eagerly evaluated branches with a result that could be embedded in a tree easily (or used on SIMD operations).
 C++ could very much do with an overloadable `std::select` that is a customisation point (or an expression based `if` like Rust).
-Toolkits and libraries which operate on ASTs run into this in particular - as there's no universally agreed on spelling for this function.
+Toolkits and libraries which operate on ASTs run into this frequently - as there's no universally agreed on spelling for this function.
 Moreso, while the standard library imposes constraints on what types work in what functions, many functions rely on being able to apply true branches to your types - which means that they can never work with these AST types.
 Annoying!

 # The End